Clover Call Podcast

 Plastic Jug Planters video by Purdue Extension Fayette County 4-H members

-Explore 4-H STEM with this activity calendar!
-Try a new STEM activty every day during the month of May.
-Click here to download
+Explore 4-H STEM with these activity calendars!
+Try a new STEM activty every day during the months of May, June, July, and August.

 In-person Purdue Extension 4-H Youth Development events are postponed or will be offered virtually through the month of June, 2020.
 Starting July 1, Purdue Extension events may resume in compliance with the Back on Track Indiana plan.
 Learn more